-Can I paint a wood or concrete floor?
-And what with?
+Which paint to use on floors?
 Well obviously that is entirely up to you and your tastes.
-We do however, have some great tips and advice on what kind of coatings you should consider using and how to apply them.
+But yes, you can paint wooden and concrete floors!
+Here are our tips and advice the kinds of coatings you should consider using and how to apply them.
 Here we’re talking about both wood and concrete floors (we’ll be a looking at other surfaces in future blogs).

 There are many reasons why you might want to choose to paint a floor – from aesthetics, through to practicality and of course finances.
 Whether your floor is wood or concrete, there are actually many great looks you can achieve using colour, with a painted floor:

 - Pastels – Great for a shabby chic look

 - Whites – Work well for Scandinavian and nautical inspired themes

 - Pales and whites – Ideal for a stark minimalist and for a soft contemporary look

 - Both dark and light colours – With scattered rugs for country cottage and traditional themes

 - Dark – Good for an industrial/steam punk appearance

 - Brights – Work well in playrooms and kitchens etc